DevExpress-Examples/winforms-map-use-openstreetmap-search-service/Readme.md

     > **IMPORTANT:** Before you use OpenStreetMap tiles in your app, read the following articles: [Copyright and License](https://www.openstreetmap.org/copyright) and [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles).

-* [`InformationLayer`](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.InformationLayer) - A layer that displays additional geo information above the map.
+* [`InformationLayer`](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.InformationLayer) - A layer that displays additional geo information over the map.
 * [`OsmSearchDataProvider`](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OsmSearchDataProvider) - Allows you to use the OpenStreetMap search service.

 ## Files to Look At